joaocostamm/multichatmpc/README.md

 ## 🎯 What is MultiChat MCP?

 MultiChat MCP Server is a powerful Go-based implementation of the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) that enables AI assistants like Claude, GPT, and others to seamlessly interact with your messaging platforms.
-Start with WhatsApp and expand to Telegram, Signal, and more with our modular architecture.
+Start with WhatsApp and expand to Teams, Telegram, Signal, and more with our **messenger-specific operations architecture**.

 ### Why MultiChat MCP?

 - 🤖 **AI-Native**: Built specifically for AI assistants to read and send messages
 - 🔌 **Plug & Play**: Easy integration with Claude Desktop, Cursor, and any MCP-compatible client
-- 🧩 **Modular Design**: Clean interface makes adding new platforms straightforward
+- 🧩 **Truly Modular**: Each messenger defines its own operations - no forced common interface
+- 🎯 **Platform-Specific**: Each messenger exposes only the operations that make sense for that platform
 - 🔒 **Privacy First**: Your data stays on your machine
 - ⚡ **Lightning Fast**: Written in Go for optimal performance
+- 🔧 **Dynamic**: MCP tools are registered at runtime based on the selected messenger

 ---